quii/learn-go-with-tests/mocking.md

 Our latest change only asserts that it has slept 4 times, but those sleeps could occur out of sequence

-When writing tests and you're not confident you have working code, just break it!
+When writing tests and you're not confident you have working code, just break it! (make sure you have commited your changes to source control first though).
 Change the code to the following

 ```go
 func Countdown(out io.Writer, sleeper Sleeper) {